AJPNetworks/Prox-Kiox/README.md

 ### This Project was idealized by a member of the Harvey's Virtual Environment Discord community and brought together by myself.
 All credit for the idea goes the HSVE Community.

-### Prox-Kiox is simply an install script that will essentially turn any Proxmox intall into a kiosk setup, allowing for full UI managemnt of Proxmox from its main display out.
+### Prox-Kiox is simply an install script that will essentially turn any Proxmox install into a kiosk setup, allowing for full UI managemnt of Proxmox from its main display out.
 ### It will install a window manager as well as Firefox in order to achieve this by opening a window automatically and placing it in full screen mode after navigating to the correct location, being http://127.0.0.1:8006.

 ### You can find more about Harvey's Virtual Environment at the following